 Pathology

-The various species of Aspergillus are ubiquitous and usually do not cause any human pathology provided the lungs are structurally normal and the host immunity is intact.
+The various species of Aspergillus are ubiquitous in the environment, and usually do not cause any human pathology, provided the lungs are structurally normal and the host immunity is intact.
 If either of these is abnormal, then there is the possibility that this otherwise benign fungus may cause pathology.

 Role of immunity in aspergillosis

-In a patient with normal immunity, Aspergillus is unable to cause pulmonary pathology.
-Altered immunity, both heightened (hypersensitivity) or reduced (immunocompromised) predisposes to Aspergillus related lung disease.
+In a patient with normal immunity, Aspergillus rarely causes lung disease.
+Altered immunity, both heightened (hypersensitivity) or reduced (immunocompromised) predisposes to Aspergillus-related lung disease.

 Patients with hypersensitivity may develop allergic bronchopulmonary aspergillosis (ABPA), whereas immunocompromised patients can develop semi-invasive or invasive aspergillosis depending on the degree to which their immune system is depressed.